top of page

 Her work includes GAP | GẶP, a queer digital dance duet commissioned by the British Council Vietnam, and her first poetry publication, [khát], funded by the Goethe Institute.
 She was recently nominated for the Hanoi Grapevine Finest Artists award.

-Hồng Anh is a is an alumna of the Torino Film Lab, a recipient of the STEP writers' stipend from Hessen Film & Media and a fellow of the Kyoto Filmmakers Lab 2022.
-She holds a BA (hons) in Theatre and Film from Queen Margaret University in Edinburgh.
+Hồng Anh is a recipient of the STEP writers' stipend from Hessen Film & Media and a fellow of the Kyoto Filmmakers Lab 2022.

-She is developing her debut feature SCHÖNGEIST (eng.: Mouth Of A Shark), with script funding from Hessen Film & Media.
-The project was recently selected for TorinoFilmLab Next – Feature Film.
+She is developing her debut feature SCHÖNGEIST (eng.: Mouth Of A Shark), with script development funding from Hessen Film & Media.
+The project was recently selected for the Cannes Queer Palm Lab with mentorship by Charlotte Wells (Aftersun), TorinoFilmLab Next – Feature Film and the Pustnik Screenwriters' Residency.

 bottom of page